QianXu1998/adv-net2021/README.md

   --pcap-enabled        Enables pcap captures (not recommended) --no-events           Disables all link and traffic events.
 Useful for
                         debugging.
+  --no-constrains       Disables traffic and link constrains (only use for
+                        testing).
+  --check-inputs        Only checks if input files fulfill the contrains.
+Does
+                        not run the network!
 ```

 > :rotating_light: We do not recommend enabling pcap captures.
 It might have a big impact on the experiment's performance, and it could make your VM run out of hard disk very quickly.
 Thus, use with care! :rotating_light: